WWE Hall of Famer Tamara ‘Sunny’ Sytch charged in drunken deadly crash that killed former Florida teacher

 She was released on a $227,500 bond Saturday afternoon, according to online jail records.

-Sytch, considered WWF’s first Diva, was inducted into the Hall of Fame in 2011.
+Sytch, considered WWE’s first diva, was inducted into the Hall of Fame in 2011.
 Her lengthy rap sheet includes multiple DUIs, burglary and making terroristic threats after threatening to murder her partner with a pair of scissors.